 Proper warehouse management is critical to continued profitability for many businesses, but too often companies do not account for the unforeseen variables that can impact warehouse logistics.
 In particular, organizations that fail to take these three facts into consideration are likely running inefficient operations that could be significantly limiting revenue.

 By using greener packaging instead of disposable containers, companies can more effectively ship, store and protect their inventory.
 A study from Germany-based Stiftung Initiative Mehrweg in particular looked at how packaging affects fruit and vegetable shipments, finding that 4% of all produce shipped in disposable containers sustained damage while on route to consumers.
-In contrast, 0.1% of all fruit and vegetables shipped in reusable packaging was damaged in transit.
+In contrast, 0.1% of all fruit and vegetables shipped in reusable packaging were damaged in transit.

 According to researchers, these findings could yield enormous cost savings for businesses.
 If food was only shipped in disposable packaging, firms would incur €68-million in losses each year, which roughly equates to more than $87-million.
 However, the exclusive use of reusable containers would lead to €2-million, which is equal to approximately $2.57-million.

 Warehouses that store items such as produce and medical supplies need to keep facilities cool in order to maintain the integrity of goods.
 However, all warehouse managers may want to keep buildings cool in the summer regardless of what is being stored.